Amphxros/Amphxros/README.md

 ## My name is Amparo Rubio also known as Amphxros, I am from Spain, and I am a videogame development student at Complutense University of Madrid focusing in programming, art and AI.

-- 🌱 I’m currently working on a few new repos most of them are my college projects.
-Also, learning about AI and C.
+- 🌱 I’m currently working on a game Engine called [🛡️ Aegis 🛡️](https://github.com/Proyecto3Grupo02/Aegis).
 - 📫 How to reach me:
      - 💌 gmail: ampxrubio@gmail.com
      - 🐦[twitter](https://twitter.com/AmphxrosDev)